Ioannis Frangoudis

-Ioannis Frangoudis (Ιωάννης Φραγκούδης; 1863 – 19 October 1916) was a Greek soldier, athlete and Hellenic Army officer who reached the rank of Colonel.
-He also competed in the 1896 Summer Olympics in Athens as a shooter.
+Ioannis Frangoudis (Ιωάννης Φραγκούδης; 1863 – 19 October 1916) was a Greek Cypriot Military officer, athlete and Olympic shooter.
+He served in the Hellenic Army reaching the rank of Colonel, and represented the kingdom of Greece in the 1896 Summer Olympics in Athen.
 Frangoudis is the only Greek athlete who has won a gold, a silver and a bronze medal in a single Olympic.

 Biography

-Frangoudis hailed from Limassol, Cyprus, which was under British control at the time, but was born in Zakynthos, where his father worked as a consul.
+Frangoudis was born in Zakynthos, Greece, while his family originated from Limassol, Cyprus, which was under Ottoman Empire at that time.
 He graduated from the Hellenic Military Academy in 1885, and worked his way up the ranks of the Greek army, being a captain at the time of the 1896 Olympics.
 After the Greco-Turkish war of 1897, he had become a colonel, and a friend of King George I of Greece.
-Frangoudis is also known for having been present at the assassination of the King, and for having taken the his assassin, Alexandros Schinas, into custody.
+Frangoudis is also known for having been present at the assassination of the King, and for having taken his assassin, Alexandros Schinas, into custody.

 Frangoudis died by an electrocution accident in 19 October 1916, while visiting New York City for an ammo supply mission of the Greek army.